Chart Color Schemes

 Health performance in Rosewood is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Rosewood faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is low, at approximately 48% (~1,889 people), compared to the national average of 55.3%.
+Private health cover is low, at approximately 48% of the total population (~1,954 people), compared to the national average of 55.7%.

-Mental health issues and asthma are the most common conditions, impacting 12.1% and 10.4% of residents respectively.
-Conversely, 57.7% report no medical ailments, compared to 60.9% across Greater Brisbane.
-The area has 21.3% (839 people) of residents aged 65 and over.
-Health outcomes among seniors present challenges broadly in line with the general population's health profile.
+Mental health issues and asthma are the most common medical conditions in the area, impacting 12.1% and 10.4% of residents respectively.
+Conversely, 57.7% of residents report having no medical ailments, compared to 60.9% across Greater Brisbane.
+The area has a higher proportion of seniors aged 65 and over, at 21.4% (873 people), with health outcomes among this age group presenting challenges broadly in line with the general population's health profile.

 Frequently Asked Questions - Health